 Athens’ transportation is well-organized and efficient.
-The city is the 4th biggest capital of Europe with a population over 4 million people.
+The city is the 4th biggest capital of Europe with a population of over 4 million people.
 So, the city has understandably a complex and extensive transportation system.
-Athens, in terms of transportation, offers its visitors the use of buses, streetcars, subways, trolleys and suburban trains.
-The airport of the city is located 20 kilometres to the east.
-The trip in-between the airport and the city centre is provided by buses, metro lines and suburban train line.
+Athens, in terms of transportation, offers its visitors the use of buses, streetcars, subways, trolleys, and suburban trains.
+The airport of the city is located 20 kilometers to the east.
+The trip in-between the airport and the city center is provided by buses, metro lines, and suburban train lines.
 These buses work for 24 hours.
-In the city centre, buses usually work until midnight.
+In the city center, buses usually work until midnight.
 There are also trolleys and subway lines that connect different parts of the city.
 5 bus lines in Athens work hours a day.

 Beaches of Athens

 A trip to Athens in summer is best when it involves some swimming and sunbathing.
 While at the center, it might feel like the closest beach is a thousand miles away, but that is definitely not the case.
 All around the coast of Attica, there are great beaches for all tastes.
 Some of these options are luxurious, flashy, while others are empty, peaceful, and calm.
 Tourists might choose amongst these options according to their own interests.
 For instance, Astir Vouliagmeni in the upscale neighborhood of Vouliagmeni in the southern suburb of Athens is a very luxurious and prestigious option.
 The beach provides free WiFi across the shore.
 There are all kinds of food and drink options nearby.
 The beach, though, has an entrance fee.
 Kavouri shore is also located in Vouliagmeni, and it involves several sandy beaches.
 This part of the coast has free sections for those who do not want to pay and enjoy the sea.